cairo-book/cairo-book/src/ch02-04-comments.md

 ### Item-level Documentation

-Item-level documentation comments refer to specific items such as methods, implementations, etc. These comments provide a detailed description of the item, examples of usage, and any conditions that might cause a panic.
-They are prefixed with three slashes (`///`).
-Some implementations may also include separate sections for parameter and return value descriptions.
+Item-level documentation comments refer to specific items such as functions, implementations, traits, etc. They are prefixed with three slashes (`///`).
+These comments provide a detailed description of the item, examples of usage, and any conditions that might cause a panic.
+In case of functions, the comments may also include separate sections for parameter and return value descriptions.

 ```rust,noplayground
 {{#include ../listings/ch02-common-programming-concepts/no_listing_37_item_doc_comments/src/lib.cairo}}